 Professor Paul Workman is Chief Executive and President of the ICR and responsible to the Board of Trustees for the overall direction of the organisation’s management, research and academic activities, the effective prosecution of its work and for recommending the allocation of resources.

-Professor Workman is assisted in his work by the Management Executive, which is responsible for formulating strategies, plans and budgets for approval by the Board of Trustees.
+Professor Workman is assisted in his work by the Executive Board, which is responsible for formulating strategies, plans and budgets for approval by the Board of Trustees.